Navigate Lightning Experience and Setup

 Refine Your Results

 From the high-level overview of Top Results, it’s easy to zoom in on what you need.
 See results for a specific object by selecting it on the left, under Search Results.
+You can see how many results were found for each object.

 If you don’t see an object that you need under Search Results, don’t worry, it’s close at hand.
 Select Show More to see all objects available to you, listed in alphabetical order.